Emvista/PSS-Documentation/README-en.md

 Tools for natural language processing.

-To use Prevyo Semantic Services: web interface [https://pss.prevyo.com/](https://pss.prevyo.com/) and REST API are available.
+To use Prevyo Semantic Services: Web interface [https://pss.prevyo.com/](https://pss.prevyo.com/) and REST API are available.
 To use the REST API you will need to create an Prevyo account on [https://pss.prevyo.com/](https://pss.prevyo.com/) then to contact [dev@emvista.com](mailto:dev@emvista.com) asking for an authentification token.

 Version